North–South Rail Link: Present connections

 MBTA commuter rail map as of 2018 showing separation of northern and southern segments.
 Amtrak's Downeaster to Maine terminates at North Station; all other Amtrak trains terminate at South Station.

 Public transit connects North Station to South Station only indirectly, through two of the MBTA Subway system's quartet of hub stations.
 A trip between the two commuter rail stations requires taking two subway lines – either the Green Line and the Red Line through their shared Park Street station, or the Orange Line and the Red Line via their shared Downtown Crossing station.
-Amtrak recommends that passengers with young children or much luggage take a taxi between the stations.
+It can also be done by walking between the two stations, which takes between 20 and 30 minutes.
+Amtrak recommends that passengers with young children or much luggage take a taxi or rideshare between the stations.

 It is possible to traverse the gap directly via the Orange Line from Back Bay Station to North Station, but it requires seven stops and only four of the southern lines pass through Back Bay.
 The Orange Line also provides a connection for Amtrak passengers who want to transfer between the Northeast Corridor and the Downeaster.
 However, North Station passengers add to Orange Line congestion.
 Similarly, it is possible to connect between South Station and the Fitchburg Line via the Red Line at Porter station.
 Passengers on the Newburyport/Rockport Line can also take the Silver Line from Chelsea (Bellingham Square).
 MBTA bus route connects the two stations, albeit only at weekday peak hours.

-The North–South Rail Link is proposed to fill all these awkward gaps in service, with direct connections requiring no transfers.
+The North–South Rail Link is proposed to fill all these gaps in service, with direct connections requiring no transfers.